LukaszWatroba/v-accordion/README.md

 ## Configuration

 #### Module
-Inject `accordionConfig` provider in your app config to change animation duration:
+To change the default animation duration, inject `accordionConfig` provider in your app config:

 ```javascript
 angular